clowwindy/ShadowVPNAndroid/README.md

 Download
 --------

-ShadowVPN is beta and may have bugs.
+ShadowVPN is in beta and may have bugs.
 If you still want to have a try:

 [Download beta].